Variational Robust Kalman Filters: A Unified Framework: Simulations

 Following system dynamics \eqref{TargetTracking}, we keep $\rho_1=\rho_2=1$ and investigate the effect of $\rho_3=\rho$ by considering the following step-like measurement covariance:

-In the simulation, we compare the convergence speed of $\rho=0.995$, $\rho=0.99$, $\rho=0.98$, $\rho=0.97$ in Fig. \ref{rho}, where the blue line denotes the ground truth variance, and the dashed black line is obtained by Theorems \ref{theorem5} and \ref{theorem6}.
-We observe that practical convergence speed fits with the theoretical analysis very well, which verified our theorems.
-We plot the theoretical time constant and $\operatorname{Var}(\lambda_k^{+})$ by assuming $\Sigma_k=1$ (see Theorem \ref{theorem5}) in Fig. \ref{TimeConstant}, and the error performance of $x_1$ and $x_2$ with different $\rho$ in Fig. \ref{RMSErho}.
+In the simulation, we compare the convergence speed of $\rho=0.995$, $\rho=0.99$, $\rho=0.98$, $\rho=0.97$ in Fig. \ref{rho}, where the blue line denotes the ground truth variance, and the dashed black line is obtained by Theorems \ref{theorem5} and \eqref{covnspeed}.
+We observe that practical convergence speed fits with the theoretical analysis very well, which verified the theorem.
+We further visualize the convergence speed and the steady state variance with respect to $\rho$ and give the corresponding RMSEs in Fig. \ref{converho}.
 The results highlight a trade-off between the convergence speed and the steady state variance.